JamesBuhanan/Songify/README.md

 ## Sample apps

-- This scheme should keep build times hovering around 1 minute even as we scale to 1,000's of
+- This scheme should keep build times hovering around 2 minutes even as we scale to 1,000's of
   modules...
 - Set which sample app you want to build in `:app/build.gradle`
 - Now "Focus" it by running:
     - `./gradlew :app:focus --no-configure-on-demand --no-configuration-cache`
 - (Or for windows
   users) `./gradlew :app:focus --project-cache-dir=../cache --no-watch-fs --no-configuration-cache --no-configure-on-demand`
 - Sync the project
 - All unnecessary modules have now been unloaded and you can iterate at maximum speed!